 Whenever a customer transfers gas supplier, we register the connection, record the shipper or supplier details and hold the meter asset and provider details.

-And when you consider that there are 22-million gas-supply points in Britain – and 4-6 million supply point transfers made each year – the scale of this task is clear.
+And when you consider that there are 24-million gas-supply points in Britain – and 4-6 million supply point transfers made each year – the scale of this task is clear.

-What’s more, it’s getting bigger year on year.
-In 2014 alone, roughly 94.5k new meter points were created and registered.
+What’s more, it’s getting bigger year on year, roughly 94.5k new meter points are created and registered annually.

 Fortunately, the majority of transfer processes are automated.
 But if shippers, suppliers, Ofgem and other energy users have queries about the registration process or need access to specific data, they can contact our Information Centre.